ADVERTISEMENTS

 While either of the aforementioned access ways to a LIMS is advised for reasons like feature upgrades, security, UI/UX, and support, there are a handful of free and open source alternatives that offer a good enough experience as the paid ones and we have compiled a list for you in no particular order.

-1. Senaite
+1. SENAITE

 Senaite is a robust web-based LIMS/LIS built upon the Plone CMS infrastructure in Python.
 It is in active development with a lot of customization room for developers e.g. its excellent implementation of RESTful JSON API and Modularity.